Leon Ackermann

 Mr Ackermann undertook the Bar Practice course in 2008 and has been at the private Bar in Queensland since then.
 He practices almost exclusively in criminal defence, mostly in Queensland.
 He is also regularly briefed to appear in the Local and District Courts of New South Wales.

-Craig Eberhardt QC
+Craig Eberhardt KC

 Craig Eberhardt began working as an articled clerk to John Robertson and Terry O’Gorman in February 1989.
 Following graduation from University, Mr Eberhardt was admitted to practice in 1994, after which he worked as a solicitor at Robertson O’Gorman.